 As far as divorce rules in India are concerned in such a situation divorce can be granted only on certain specified grounds like cruelty; desertion; voluntary sexual inter-course with another person; the other spouse being of unsound mind; conversion of religion by the other spouse; Leprosy; venereal disease; a spouse having renounced the world or being missing for a period of more than 7 years.

-Can the spouse consent for remarriage without getting divorce from existing partner?
+Can the spouse consent for remarriage without getting divorce from the existing partner?

 Divorce rules in India clearly states that remarriage without getting divorce is a punishable offence with seven years’ imprisonment.